ethiclab/pam_oauth2_device/README.md

 ```conf
 auth       sufficient   pam_oauth2_device.so config=/etc/pam_oauth2_device/config.json
 ```
-The `config` argument is not required, but it is recommended to set it up.
+The `config` argument specifies configuration path and is not required, but it is recommended to set up.
 Otherwise, the default configuration path (`/etc/pam_oauth2_device/config.json`) will be used.

 Module also parses two optional arguments:
 - `logs`: Specifies the logging path (default: `/tmp/pam_oauth2_device`),
 - `log_level`: Specifies the logging level filter (default: `info`).
 Possible options: `info`, `warn`, `error`, `debug`, `trace`, and `none`.

+These **cannot** be configured via a configuration file, as logging is initialized beforehand and operates independently of config parsing.

 Example:
 ```conf